contrarymotion/github-slideshow/_posts/0000-01-02-contrarymotion.md

 layout: slide
 title: "Welcome to our Contrarymotion's slide!"
 ---
-This is my more awesome slide. !tada:
+This is my more awesome slide. :tada:
 Use the left arrow to go back!